css-materials/course-site/content/syllabus/lecture13-manipulate-strings/index.md

 ## Class materials

+<!--
 In-class materials (exercises and code) will be posted here shortly before class.

-<!--
-Run the code below in your console to download today’s in-class exercises: `usethis::use_course("css-materials/regular-expr")` (updated with solutions to in-class demo, see `regex-tutorial-class-with-code.Rmd`)
 -->

+Run the code below in your console to download today’s in-class materials: `usethis::use_course("css-materials/regular-expr")`